ABOUT THIS AID APPEAL

 In Syria there are also many families living in damaged and abandoned buildings.
-There are more than 6 million internally displaced people in Syria, and many of them have had to flee their homes but when it is safe enough to return they find that their homes have been completely looted and they have to start again with nothing.
+There are around 6 million internally displaced people in Syria, and many of them have had to flee their homes but when it is safe enough to return they find that their homes have been either destroyed or looted and they have to start again with nothing.

 We rely completely on people like you volunteering your time and giving what you can to make this work happen.
-None of us get paid for doing this, we do it because it simply because it needs to be done, and these people need to know that they have not been forgotten.
+None of us in the UK get paid for doing this, we do it because it simply because it needs to be done, and these people need to know that they have not been forgotten.